wp-plugins/chamber-dashboard-business-directory/readme.txt

 1. Entering business information

 == Changelog ==
+= 2.6.1 =
+* changed H2s to H1s in admin to conform to new accessibility guidelines
+* added "Add-Ons" page

 = 2.6 =
 * added "website" to list of social media icons
 * added Featured Business widget